preetamozarde3/Skew-Detection-Text-Extraction-and-Translation/README.md

 The following steps are performed:

--Convert the pdf document into images
+--Convert the pdf document into images

--Detect the skewness of the text
+--Detect the skewness of the text

--Extract the Hindi/Marathi text from the image -Translate the text to English
+--Extract the Hindi/Marathi text from the image

+--Translate the text to English

--Categorize the translated sentences/responses using sentence level clssification and the given category list.
+--Categorize the translated sentences/responses using sentence level clssification and the given category list.